Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/scaleway.md

 </Steps>

 Well done!!
-You now have your Scaleway `access key id`, `secret access key` and `project id`; It is time to connect Qovery to your Scaleway account.
+You now have your Scaleway `access key id`, `secret access key`, `organization_id` and `project id`; It is time to connect Qovery to your Scaleway account.

 ### Install a new cluster on Qovery